-In looking at your search results page, you'll likely see a wide variety of content.
+In looking at your Search page, you'll likely see a wide variety of content.
 This is because Honey indexes and searches...

-You can use the filters on the left-hand side of the search page to view the various types of content returned in your search results.
+You can use the filters on the left-hand side of the Search page to view the various types of content returned in your results.

 You can also use the dropdown at the top right-hand corner of your search results page to display your results by...